shakilmith/documentaion/blog/spring-boot/spring-boot-freemarker-view/index.md

 </dependency>
 ```

-then open you application.properties file a and the following two configuration
+then open you ***application.properties*** file a and the following two configuration

 ```
 spring.freemarker.suffix= .ftlh
 spring.freemarker.template-loader-path= classpath:/templates/
 ```

-then template suffix is ftlh since spring boot 2.2 but any suffix can be valid.
+Here freemarker template suffix is ftlh since spring boot 2.2 but any suffix can be valid.
 Like html flavour, I use to use .html as suffix extension.
-Then spring boot looks for the ftlh files in templates folder in your project.
+Then spring boot looks for the ftlh (or the suffix extension you use) files in the templates folder in your project.

 ## Render a Greeting Message